soujanyakamble/project-Medical-Store/README.md

 # project-Medical-Store
-group 7: presented by: Neha,Soujanya,Sachin
+group 7: presented by: Soujanya